-- 34. The proposed clinical trial is an open-label, single-arm trial investigating a standardised treatment and monitoring protocol (STAMP) for bacteriophage therapy.
-The study will evaluate the safety and efficacy of bacteriophage therapies administered by various methods including by endobronchial lavage, nebuliser, intravenous injection, instillation, or topical application for the treatment of mycobacterial infections. - 35.
-After 1-6 weeks of in-hospital admission, the participants may be treated by the HITH team, where registered nurses will visit the participant at home, school, or in the workplace to administer the bacteriophage treatment for a further 6-12 months depending on clinical outcomes.
+34. The proposed clinical trial is an open-label, single-arm trial investigating a standardised treatment and monitoring protocol (STAMP) for bacteriophage therapy.
+The study will evaluate the safety and efficacy of bacteriophage therapies administered by various methods including by endobronchial lavage, nebuliser, intravenous injection, instillation, or topical application for the treatment of mycobacterial infections.

+35. The GMO will initially be administered to participants during in-hospital treatment.
+After 1-6 weeks, the participants may be treated by a HITH team, where registered nurses will visit the participant at home, school, or in the workplace to administer the bacteriophage treatment for a further 6-12 months depending on clinical outcomes.